BethW83/Animal-Adoption-Capstone/README.md

 * Did you recognise gaps in your knowledge, and how did you address them?
 * If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?
 * What new skills or tools do you plan to learn next based on your project experience?

+* In notebook 02_eda_visuals I had some trouble creating a heatmap.
+There are so many variables in the correlation that it was difficult to glean any information.
+I tried a few times, with the aid of generative AI, to manipulate the heatmap using the original correlated dataframe.
+However, it was taking a long time and I didn't want to get bogged down so early on.
+Therefore I decided to create a simpler correlated dataframe with just the variables I was interested in.
+This made for a clearer and more useful heatmap.
+I now know that correlation tables are something I need to learn in more depth.

 ## Deployment
 ### Heroku